TeskaLabs/splang-docs/docs/expressions/parsec/parser.md

 - Fields `hour`, `minute`, `second`,  `microsecond`, `nanosecond` are optional.
 If not specified, the default value 0 will be used.
 - Specifying microseconds field like `microseconds?` allows you to parse microseconds or not, depending on their presence in the input string.
 - Field `timezone` is optional.
 If not specified, the default value `UTC` will be used.
 [Read more about timezone parsing here.](#timezone)
+- Field `period` is optional.
+If not specified, the 24-hour format will be used.
+The period value is case-insensitive.

 !!! tip "Common datetime formats"
     Use [Shortcuts](#shortcuts) for parsing datetime formats [`RFC 3339`](#rfc-3339), [`RFC 3164`](#rfc-3164) and [`ISO 8601`](#iso-8601).